adamwong246/adamwong246.github.io/_src/pages/resume.md

 #### May, 2013 - February, 2015

-To meet the changing requirements of our users, I worked with an existing team to incentivize employee wellness.
+I worked with a large team to incentivize employee wellness with the RoR app, [hubbubhealth.com](hubbubhealth.com).

-- Wrote Javascript for both modern and legacy browsers
+- wrote Javascript for both modern and legacy browsers
-- Debugged user-submitted errors with New Relic and Papertrail
+- debugged user-submitted errors with New Relic and Papertrail
-- Managed assets via Amazon S3
+- managed assets via Amazon S3
-- Revived an out of date Rspec and Cucumber test suite for continuous integration
+- revived an out of date Rspec and Cucumber test suite for continuous integration
-- Optimized high traffic queries by replacing ActiveRecord calls with raw SQL
+- optimized high traffic queries by replacing ActiveRecord calls with raw SQL

-### Ruby on Rails Developer, [spaceport](http://spaceport.io/)
+### Ruby on Rails Developer, spaceport

 #### June 2012 - March, 2013

-I developed the website, spaceport.io.
-I was responsible for the many deployments and databases, as well as maintaining a well-tested code repository.
-My duties ranged the entirety of the application stack, from database to front-end design.
+I developed the RoR app, spaceport.io, a platform for porting Actionscript games to iOS and Android.

-- Created responsive/fluid designs with Twitter Bootstrap
+- maintained an extensive, pre-existing test suite via Jenkins
-- Developed according to BDD methodologies using Cucumber
+- created responsive/fluid designs with Twitter Bootstrap
-- Leveraged the Chargify API to enable payments
+- developed according to BDD methodologies using Cucumber
-- Generated test results via Jenkins
+- leveraged the Chargify API to enable payments

-### Android Developer, [Burnside Digitial](http://www.burnsidedigital.com), formerly ELC Technologies
+### Android Developer, [Burnside Digitial](http://www.burnsidedigital.com) (formerly ELC Technologies)

 #### 2011 - April 2012

-Developed Android apps as part of an Agile team that spanned across Android, iOs, Windows and Web platforms.
+I developed Android apps as part of an Agile team that spanned across Android, iOs, Windows and Web platforms.

-- Traveled to Palo Alto, California to work with Google.
+- traveled to Palo Alto, California to work with Google
-- Formally trained in Agile and Scrum methods and practices
+- formally trained in Agile and Scrum methods and practices
-- Examples of work include the well received Postcard on the Run Android app
+- examples of work include the well received Postcard on the Run Android app

 ## Education